U of T smoke-free policy: frequently asked questions

 - Tower Road

-As of Jan.
-1, 2019, all smoking and vaping will be prohibited on U of T property, except to the extent that designated smoking areas are developed by any campus during a transitional basis; the prohibition includes inside or outside vehicles while parked on university property.
+No. As of Jan.
+1, 2019, all smoking and vaping activities were prohibited on U of T property, except to the extent that designated smoking areas are maintained by any campus during a transitional basis; the prohibition includes inside or outside vehicles while parked on university property.

-All students and employees are required to abide by applicable laws, policies and guidelines, including the Fitness for Work Guideline for employees, and the Code of Student Conduct.
-These documents do not themselves necessarily prohibit use of cannabis or tobacco off-campus, but deal with behaviour on campus involving or resulting from use of tobacco and cannabis.
+All students, faculty and employees are required to abide by applicable laws, policies and guidelines, including the Fitness for Work Guideline for employees, and the Code of Student Conduct.
+These documents do not themselves necessarily prohibit the use of cannabis or tobacco off-campus, but deal with behaviour on campus involving or resulting from use of tobacco and cannabis.

 The safety of our students is a top priority.
-We will work with leaders in our student and residence communities to address safety concerns that might arise as a result of this new policy.
-Safety will also be considered as our three campuses develop designated smoking areas for the transition period.
+We work with leaders in our student and residence communities to address safety concerns that might arise as a result of this policy.
+Safety is also considered on our three campuses' designated smoking areas.

 Enforcement

-The university will focus on educating members of the community about the policy and the risks of smoke and second-hand smoke, and will be providing support for students and employees who wish to stop smoking through smoking-cessation programs.
+The university continues to educate members of the community about the policy and the risks of smoke and second-hand smoke, and provides support for students and employees who wish to stop smoking through smoking-cessation programs.

-Additional training will be provided to Campus Police on expectations for enforcement and approaching/engaging with community members who are in violation of the smoke-free campus policy.
+Additional training is provided to Campus Safety on expectations for enforcement and approaching/engaging with community members who are in violation of the smoke-free campus policy.

-Enforcement measures will depend on the individual’s relationship with the university, the nature of the infraction, and the place in which it occurred.
+Enforcement measures depend on the individual’s relationship with the university, the nature of the infraction and the place in which it occurred.

-If you notice a violation, you can contact the applicable Campus Police unit at the following:
+If you notice a violation, you can contact the applicable Campus Safety unit at the following:

 Cessation resources